keremakillioglu/simplechat/README.md

 ## Installation and Setup
 Application can be set up with `composer update` and `composer migrate` commands.
 Make configurations in the .env file.
+It can be hosted via a Apache Server or `php -S` command

 ## Dependencies
 * **slim/slim:** Framework